-Selective Clinical Rotation - The selective rotation has been designed as a four-week experience with specific objectives unique to the specialty area of practice.
+Selective Clinical Rotation

+The selective rotation has been designed as a four-week experience with specific objectives unique to the specialty area of practice.

 The evaluation process is geared towards clinical instructor and student feedback on performance during the rotation.
-The student should have all PT MACS skills checked off prior to beginning a selective rotation.
-Therefore, evaluation requirements are minimal since the student will have already been deemed at entry level.
-However, there may be extenuating circumstances in which a student may need to address one or two skills from the PT MACS during an elective rotation.
-The CI will be notified prior to or at the beginning of the elective rotation if PT MACS skills need to be addressed.
+The student should have all PT MACS skills checked off prior to beginning a selective rotation, and therefore the CIET is utilized as the assessment tool to give a broader overview of student performance.
+However, there may be extenuating circumstances in which a student may need to address one or two skills from the PT MACS during a selective rotation.
+The CI will be notified prior to or at the beginning of the selective rotation if PT MACS skills need to be addressed.